D$^{2}$-VPR: A Parameter-efficient Visual-foundation-model-based Visual Place Recognition Method via Knowledge Distillation and Deformable Aggregation: Experiments

 \textbf{\textit{Comparison of Inference and Computational Speed}}.
 As shown in Figure~\ref{inf}, our method achieves competitive inference speed and overall processing time.
 In terms of similarity calculation time, our approach ranks as the second fastest (here our method does not use PCA and retains the original feature dimension of 10752)—behind SALAD~\cite{salad}, whose descriptor dimensionality is smaller (8,848)—and remains comparable to CricaVPR~\cite{crica}.

 We observe that the improvement in inference time is not as substantial as expected.
-This is mainly because the deformable aggregator introduces sampling operations that constrain inference speed.
-We plan to further optimize this component in future work.
+This is primarily because the deformable aggregator introduces multiple sampling operations that involve grid generation and bilinear interpolation.
+These operations cannot be effectively parallelized or fused like standard convolution, thereby constraining the inference speed.
+We plan to explore more efficient and hardware-friendly designs for this component in future work to improve the overall acceleration.